 In some cases, doctors will prescribe drugs for the treatment of insomnia.
-All insomniamedications should be taken shortly before bed.
-Do not attempt to drive or perform other activities that require concentration after taking an insomnia drug because it will make you sleepy.
+All insomnia medications should be taken shortly before bed.
+Do not attempt to drive or perform other activities that require concentration after taking an insomnia drug because it will make you sleepy and can increase your risk for accidents.
 Medications should be used in combination with good sleep practices.

-doxepine (Silenor): This sleep drug is approved for use in people who have trouble staying asleep.
+- Doxepine (Silenor): This sleep drug is approved for use in people who have trouble staying asleep.
 Silenor may help with sleep maintenance by blocking histamine receptors.
-Do not take this drug unless you are able to get a full seven or eight hours of sleep.
-Dosage is based on your health, age, and response to therapy.
+Do not take this drug unless you are able to get a full 7 or 8 hours of sleep.

-Over-the-Counter Sleep Aids: Most of these sleeping pills are antihistamines.
-They generally work well but can cause some drowsiness the next day.
+- Over-the-counter sleep aids: Most of these sleeping pills are antihistamines.
+There is no proof that they work well for insomnia, and they can cause some drowsiness the next day.
 They're safe enough to be sold without a prescription.
-However, if you're taking other drugs that also contain antihistamines -- like cold or allergy medications -- you could inadvertently take too much.
+But if you're taking other drugs that also contain antihistamines -- like cold or allergy medications -- you could inadvertently take too much.

 The FDA issued warnings for prescription sleep drugs, alerting patients that they can cause rare allergic reactions and complex sleep-related behaviors, including "sleep driving."
 They also warned people that taking sleeping medication at night can impair their ability to drive or be fully alert -- even the next day.